network-dluong/CCNP-ENCOR/WIP 3.2.b Configure and verify simple OSPF environments, including multiple normal areas, summarization, and filtering (neighbor adjacency, point-to-point and broadcast network types, and passive interface).md

 > **router-id (*router-id*)**
 * To restart OSPF process on router so it can use new RID:
 > **clear ip ospf process**
-* To configure passive interface:
+* To configure passive interface, no passive, or defaulting all as passive:
 > **passive (*int-id*)**
 > **no passive (*int-id*)**
-* To configure all interfaces as passive:
 > **passive interface default**
-* To verify OSPF:
+* To verify OSPF, OSPF Neighbors, and OSPF routes:
 > **show ip ospf interface [brief | (*int-id*)]**
-* To verify OSPF Neighbors:
 > **show ip ospf neighbor [detail]**
-* To verify OSPF routes:
 > **show ip route ospf**
 * To advertise default rote into OSPF domain:
 > **default-information originate** **[always]** **[metric (*metric-value*)]** **[metric-type (*type-value*)]**